 Women Entrepreneurs Finance Initiative (We-Fi)

-The International Finance Corporation as Implementing Partner of the Women Entrepreneurs Finance Initiative (IFC We-Fi) uses We-Fi funds to support private sector clients with investment and advisory services to expand financial services and market access for women-owned/led firms, as well as increasing the capacity of women entrepreneurs to run high-growth businesses.
-IFC is one of the Implementing Partners for the We-Fi program, which is a collaborative partnership among 14 governments that have made financial contributions, six multilateral development banks that serve as implementing partners, and other public and private stakeholders.
+As an implementing partner of the Women Entrepreneurs Finance Initiative (We-Fi) IFC uses We-Fi funds to support private sector clients with investment and advisory services to expand financial services and market access for women-owned/led firms, as well as increasing the capacity of women entrepreneurs to run high-growth businesses.
+The We-Fi program is a collaborative partnership among 14 governments that have made financial contributions, six multilateral development banks that serve as implementing partners, and other public and private stakeholders.
 We-Fi was formally established in October 2017 as a Financial Intermediary Fund hosted by the World Bank.

-The We-Fi Secretariat granted IFC a total of $69.15 million to provide investment and advisory support, complemented by global research to support WSMEs across 3 funding rounds:
+The We-Fi Secretariat granted IFC a total of $69.15 million to provide investment and advisory support, complemented by global research to support WSMEs across three funding rounds.
+Learn more

 Note: IFC did not receive funding from We-Fi for Round II